Dieser Beitrag enthält Werbung – advertising.

 Adamsberg has to deal with the evil.
 Always.
 Without getting trapped himself.
 Always.

-I, Marlowe, am… well: the novels are demanding reading material.
-(I admit that I didn’t read all of them so far…) It is worth reading slowly and meticulously to get all the hints, the hidden information widespread in the novel.
+The novels are demanding reading material.
+It is worth reading slowly and meticulously to get all the hints, the hidden information widespread in the novel.
 The stimulus is just the suspense, the demand for a solution to the enigma coming up slowly during the starting chapters of the novel.
-(Therefore I’ll continue reading…)

 At Paris he seems unhappy at first because of all the stones, the streets, the traffic – nowhere is the wild and vast landscape of Southern France.
 Adamsberg adapts.
 His private life is rather poor: there is an on-and-off beautiful girlfriend leaving him time and again causing a lot of distress.
 There is a son whom he met only more than twenty years after his birth – until then Adamsberg didn’t know that a fling had had consequences.